catppuccin/toolbox/whiskers/README.md

 {{flavor}} has accent color {{accent}}.
 ```

-When running `whiskers example.yml {latte, frappe, macchiato, mocha}`, we see that:
+When running `whiskers example.yml`, we see that:

 - Frappé & Macchiato will have the accent `mauve` hex code.
 - Latte will have the accent `pink` hex code.